OpenEnergyPlatform/open-MaStR/README.rst

 The documentation is in `sphinx
 <http://www.sphinx-doc.org/en/stable/>`_ reStructuredText format
 in the ``doc`` sub-folder of the repository.
-Find the [documentation](https://open-mastr.readthedocs.io/en/dev) hosted on ReadTheDocs.
+Find the `documentation <https://open-mastr.readthedocs.io/en/dev>`_ hosted on ReadTheDocs.

-The original API documentation can be found on the `Webhilfe des Marktstammdaten­registers <https://www.marktstammdatenregister.de/MaStRHilfe/subpages/webdienst.html>`_.
+The original API documentation can be found on the `Webhilfe des Marktstammdatenregisters <https://www.marktstammdatenregister.de/MaStRHilfe/subpages/webdienst.html>`_.

 If you are interested in browsing the MaStR online, check out the privately hosted `Marktstammdatenregister.dev <https://marktstammdatenregister.dev/>`_.